29 Best Puerto Rico Beaches for 2023 (By a Local!)

-Puerto Rico has hundreds of beaches, so it’s understandable if you are finding it hard to decide which ones to visit.
+There are hundreds of Puerto Rico beaches, so it’s understandable if you are finding it hard to decide which ones to visit.

-As a Puerto Rico local and a huge beach lover, I know there is a beach for the family, the nature lover, and the businessman.
+As a Puerto Rico local and a huge beach lover, I know the very best beaches for families, nature lovers, and relaxation seekers.
 But it’s hard to tell which is which just by looking at the pictures.

 Table of Contents